 Working from home has now become a mandatory requirement in 2020 vs an option, thanks to the Coronavirus pandemic.
-In the past, working from home was an alternative provided to a few employees of a company for a few occasions, while working from an established office was considered to be the norm.
-However, this year has shown us with proof that it is possible for small, medium and large organizations to work efficiently, even with all employees operating remotely.
+In the past, working from home as an alternative provided to a few employees of a company for a few occasions, while working from an established office was considered to be the norm.
+However, this year, the pandemic has shown us proof that it is possible for small, medium, and large organizations to work efficiently, even with all employees operating remotely.

-An increasing number of employees have begun embracing work from home and are actively seeking employment opportunities that offer this option, and several hirers, too, have found the work from home system beneficial.
+An increasing number of employees have begun embracing work from home and are actively seeking employment opportunities that offer this option, and several employers, too, have found the work-from-home system beneficial.

 In the past decade, instances of working from home have increased by 400%.
-However surprising this statistic may look, there are many more that have shown how remote working is picking up and here to stay.
-Gartner has predicted that by 2021, at least 41% of a company’s employees will be working from home even post COVID-19.
+However surprising this statistic may look, there are many more that have shown how remote working is picking up and is here to stay.
+Gartner has predicted that by 2021, at least 41% of a company’s employees will be working from home even post-COVID-19 pandemic.
 Let’s look at several statistics & predictions pertaining to remote work and the industry mentioned below:

-- Priority to Flexibility: According to a LinkedIn research, 72% of talent acquisition experts concur that working location and time flexibility will be an essential factor in the fast approaching future of Human Resources and recruitment.
+- Priority to Flexibility: According to LinkedIn research, 72% of talent acquisition experts concur that working location and time flexibility will be an essential factors in the fast-approaching future of Human Resources and recruitment.

 - Increased Productivity: As per CoSo Cloud’s study, 77% of remotely working employees have reported that they have been more productive while working from home instead of working from an office space.
 Sales in the U.S. of employee tracking software like Time Doctor increased by 55% in June 2020 compared to pre-COVID sales.

 - Bigger Savings: According to CoSo, 30% of remote workers have been saving more than $5,000 yearly.